Moscow bans ‘500 Americans’ from Russia including CNN journalists - KTVZ

 It did not specify complaints against each individual or explain what the sanctions would mean beyond a ban from entering the county.

-In addition, the ministry said it is continuing to deny a US embassy request for consular access to American journalist Evan Gershkovich “due to the failure to issue visas to Russian journalists from the Lavrov pool.”
+In addition, the ministry said it is continuing to deny a US embassy request for consular access to American journalist Evan Gershkovich “due to the failure to issue visas to Russian journalists from the Lavrov pool,” in apparent reference to Russian Foreign Minister Sergey Lavrov’s trip to the United States in April.

 The-CNN-Wire